davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 Before we get started, I'd like to ask that if you're reaching for these abstractions because there's something missing in the previously discussed customization mechanisms that you believe should be there to build your transition the way you need, **please** [**open an issue**](https://github.com/davdroman/swiftui-navigation-transitions/issues/new) in order to let me know, so I can close the capability gap between abstractions and make everyone's development experience richer.

-Let's delve into the two final customization entry points, which as mentioned interact with UIKit abstractions directly.
+Let's delve into the final customization entry point, which as mentioned interacts with UIKit abstractions directly.

 The entire concept of advanced custom transitions revolves around an `Animator` object.
 This `Animator` is a protocol which exposes a subset of functions in the UIKit protocol [`UIViewImplicitlyAnimating`](https://developer.apple.com/documentation/uikit/uiviewimplicitlyanimating).